-- A. Operation of Waiting List.
+A. Operation of Waiting List

 Management will maintain two separate, site-based waiting lists, one for Phases 1, 4 and EVS and one for Phase 5 (collectively the "Waiting List").
-To be placed on the Waiting List, an Applicant Household must file a Pre-Application that is separate from any application for housing at any other public or tax-credit housing in the area. - 1.
-Assignment to Waiting List.
-The Waiting List will be divided into several different sections, corresponding to the Program Preferences set forth in this Policy and unit features (i.e., sections for income eligibility and size of unit in the Development, and for the accessible units in the Development).
-Based on the information provided in any accepted Pre-Application Form (subject to later verification) Management will determine to which sections of the Waiting List an Applicant Household should be assigned, as follows: - a.
-Based on information provided in the Pre-Application Form, Management will assign a Prior Resident Preference to the Applicant Household, if applicable. - b.
-Based on the Applicant Household's Annual Income and employment status, as reported on the Pre-Application Form,
+To be placed on the Waiting List, an Applicant Household must file a Pre-Application that is separate from any application for housing at any other public or tax-credit housing in the area.

+B. Assignment to Waiting List.

+The Waiting List will be divided into several different sections, corresponding to the

+Program Preferences set forth in this Policy and unit features (i.e., sections for income eligibility and size of unit in the Development, and for the accessible units in the Development).
+Based on the information provided in any accepted Pre-Application Form (subject to later verification) Management will determine to which sections of the Waiting List an Applicant Household should be assigned, as follows:

-- Management will assign the household any appropriate income eligibility preference. - c.
-Based on the Applicant Household's composition and size, and the Occupancy Guidelines outlined in this Policy, Management will assign the Applicant Household to the portion of the Waiting List corresponding to an appropriately sized unit (subject to the provisions of Section V.A, permitting the Applicant Household to make certain elections regarding the Household's placement on the portion of the Waiting List for particular unit sizes). - d.
-If the Applicant Household has requested an accessible housing unit, Management will ensure that this accommodation request is noted on the Waiting List corresponding to accessible units.
+- 1. Based on information provided in the Pre-Application Form, Management will assign a prior resident preference to the Applicant Household, if applicable. - 2.
+Based on the Applicant Household's Annual Income and employment status, as reported on the Pre-Application Form, Management will assign the household any appropriate income eligibility preference. - 3.
+Based on the Applicant Household's composition and size, and the - 4.
+Occupancy Guidelines outlined in this Policy, Management will assign the Applicant Household to the portion of the Waiting List corresponding to an appropriately sized unit (subject to the provisions of Section V.A, permitting the Applicant Household to make certain elections regarding the Household's placement on the portion of the Waiting List for particular unit sizes). - 5.
+If the Applicant Household has requested an accessible housing unit, Management will ensure that this accommodation request is noted on the Waiting List corresponding to accessible units. - 6.
 A final determination of whether an Applicant Household may occupy a unit at the Development will be made after verification of the information reported on the Pre-Application, full screening with respect to the Owner's Tenant Selection Criteria, and an interview with Management, all as part of the Final Eligibility Determination set forth below.